FaizAther/dcc888-papers/paper1/linear_phi_place.0.md

 ### What is the key idea used to solve the problem?
 (PHI)

 Identification of key properties of a flow graph of a program.
-No need for precomputing dominance forntiers and as a consequence of the algorithm the paper presents it calculated the dominance frontier that can be used in other aspects of the phases of dataflow analysis in linear time according to the claims (see algorithm).
+No need for precomputing dominance frontiers and as a consequence of the algorithm the paper presents it calculated the dominance frontier that can be used in other aspects of the phases of dataflow analysis in linear time according to the claims (see algorithm).

 ### Why is this specific idea different from what had been done before?
 (PHI)

-This paper employes the same principle but with a different approach ensuring a linear time instead of a potentially being quadratic.
+This paper employees the same principle but with a different approach ensuring a linear time instead of a potentially being quadratic.

 ### Is there any algorithm involved in the solution?
 (PHI)